minedelve/mytril/docs/04-styles/overflow.md

 </div>
 ```

+**Explanation:**

 In this example:

-- By default, the header is set to `none`, which hides the element overflow in the `div`.
+- By default, the header’s overflow is set to hidden, concealing any overflowing content within the div.
-- When the screen size reaches the `md` (medium) breakpoint, the `div` is displayed in the `overflow-auto` state, allowing overflow.
+- Once the screen size reaches the `md` (medium) breakpoint, the overflow style switches to `overflow-auto`, allowing the content to overflow and enabling scrolling as necessary.

-This configuration allows developers to quickly manage responsive layouts, without having to manually write media requests.
+This configuration empowers you to efficiently manage responsive layouts without the complexity of writing manual media queries.